The Basics of Linear Motion and Displacement and Velocity Time-Graphs

 These are similar to displacement-time graphs, but this time velocity is on the y-axis.
 Here are the only possibilities that you'll come across at A-level.

-Notice that the gradient =
+Notice that the gradient = | change in V (or ΔV)

 change in t (or Δt)

-= the velocity at any time.
+= the acceleration at any time. |

 You also need to know that the area under the line gives you the displacement of the object up to that point.